onqtam/headjack/docs/why/REPUTATION.md

 > "The reward for being a good problem solver is to be heaped with more and more difficult problems to solve." - [R. Buckminster Fuller](https://www.azquotes.com/quote/943600)

 ██████████████████████████████████████████████████████████████████
-# SECTION: Reputation & skin in the game
+# SECTION: Reputation, accreditation & skin in the game
 ██████████████████████████████████████████████████████████████████

 > "First ethical rule: If you see fraud and do not say fraud, you are a fraud." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/9928470-first-ethical-rule-if-you-see-fraud-and-do-not)